How to Custom Frame Artwork

 Online custom framing usually limits your choices to a few frame styles and sizes.
 But visiting a framing store, you will see that the range of frame styles and frame materials are far greater.
 And the frame can be made up in almost any size.
 A good framing specialist will select a few styles and materials that they know will complement the piece.
 You can help by telling them what your budget is, and having photographs of the wall and room you want to hang the piece in.
 If you can, measure the width, depth, and height of the room, and have a swatch of the wall colour with you.
 It is more important for the frame to complement the artwork than it is for it to match any frames you already have hanging.
 But it should still work well with the rest of the room.

 Matboards—or mats—serve a dual purpose.
-If using glass or acrylic, the matboard will keep the glass from touching the artwork.
+If using glass or Plexiglas, the matboard will keep the glass from touching the artwork.
 Matboards also work with the frame to enhance the artwork but aren’t always needed.
 Your framing specialist will advise whether a matboard is needed, and help you decide on colours, style, and material.
 Sometimes a single mat is all that is needed, but multiple and step mats work even better for some artwork.
-But more important than that is the matboard material.
+Below is a list of matboard materials to choose from.

 The most common matboard material is paperboard.
 It is made from acid-neutralised wood pulp and is suitable for use with photographs and low- to mid-range artwork.